Education

 Core areas

-• Core computer science: algorithms, data structures and computational complexity
+• Algorithms, data structures and computational complexity

 • Software engineering, databases and computer systems